phisko/putils/README.md

 * [clamp](clamp.md): function that clamps a value between two bounds
 * [concat](concat.md): function taking any number of parameters and concatenating them into a string
 * [curl](curl.md): function that runs a `curl` request over CLI (to avoid having to install curl packages.
 This is NOT the optimal way to do an HTTP request)
+* [epsilon](epsilon.md): approximate comparison of floating point types
-* [erase](erase.md): function taking a container and a value and erasing the value from the container.
+* [erase](erase.md): function taking a container and a value and erasing the value from the container
 * [file_extension](file_extension.md): functions for working with file extensions
 * [fwd](fwd.md): macro which calls `std::forward` for the correct type
 * [get_call_stack](get_call_stack.md): function which returns a formatted call-stack